execb5/Sudoku-Solver/README.md

 `make sudoku` will compile only the terminal version.

-After compiling the project, all you have to do is to run `./sudoku` in the terminal, which will not work because you have to pass a sudoku file as parameter.
+After compiling the project, all you have to do is run `./sudoku` in the terminal, which will not work because you have to pass a sudoku file as parameter.
 The file should be in this format: